Aryan-Sajith/DataStructures-Algorithms/src/basics/DSAInfo.md

       4. Example: Quicksort
    ### Recursion: Algorithm that involves a self-calling method
    #### Process:
       1. Perform the same operation multiple times with smaller and smaller inputs(Triggers recursive loop)
       2. Stop when base cases are reached(Ends recursive loop)
       3. Return outputs to obtain final answer
       4. Example: Fibonacci Series
+   #### Why use It?

    ### Dynamic Programming
       1. Use Memoization(Memory of past results).
       2. Find best answer.